 Invoice financing allows you to get paid by the lender for the amount of the invoice within 1 – 2 business days, then pay back the amount of the cash advance over time rather than paying the typical 3% for the similar turnaround time.

 A typical interest rate for invoice financing from companies, like FundBox and us, is somewhere in the .5% – .6% per week range.
 (We purposely priced ourselves lower than our competitors plus threw in free online accounting software.)
 This means, if you pay off an advance on an invoice within 30 days, you’ll end up paying 1% less than you would if you had gone through a credit card company.
-We spell out how invoice financing can help you avoid expensive credit card fees, while still allowing your company to move forward with consistent cash flow in our blog post, “4 Reasons to Ditch Credit Cards for Invoice Financing.”
+Invoice financing can also help you avoid expensive credit card fees, while still allowing your company to move forward with consistent cash flow.

 Your clients might even take confidence in the fact that you are able to wait the 7 – 10 business days that it normally takes to write a check and mail it to you.
 (To understand how credit card processing fees end up adding up, read CardFellow’s article, “What are the Average Credit Card Processing Fees.”)